SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Scaled integers are to be treated as 'double' in the ECS, they are just transported differently.
 The main motivation for this datatype is for SEC nodes with limited capabilities, where floating point calculation is a major effort.
-For parameters with this type, it is not needed to indicate the properties 'absolute_resolution' and 'fmtstr', as they can be derived from the datatype.

 .. list-table::